kiboschool/setup-guides/academic-software.md

 If you already use a Password Manager, you can skip these steps.
 We **strongly encourage** that you use a Password Manager for all your passwords, instead of trying to remember them.

-## Accounts

-At or before Orientation, you'll be issued a new Kibo email address, with access to the Google product suite (drive, docs, slides, sheets, forms).

-You'll also need to create these accounts before you begin orientation:

-- Replit
-- Woolf

-(We'll send you more instructions about setting up these and any other accounts).

-Of course, you should use your password manager to store the logins for these accounts.

 ## Consistent Usernames

 Over time, it's helpful to build a consistent digital identity, so that people